-The definition of the debtor's "location" in subsection (a) is identical to the baseline definition of that term in the 1998 version of UCC Article 9, UCC § 9-307(b).
-Under Article 9, the law of the debtor's location generally governs (i) the priority of a security interest in intangible property, and (ii) perfection of a nonpossessory security interest in any property.
-See UCC § 9-301(1).
-The UFTA definition does not include any of the exceptions to the baseline rule that are set forth in the Article 9 definition.
-Those exceptions include the following: (i) UCC § 9-307(c), which provides that the location of a domestic corporation or other "registered organization" is its jurisdiction of organization, and (ii) UCC § 9-307(b), which provides in effect that if the baseline rule would locate a foreign debtor in a jurisdiction that lacks an Article 9-style filing system, then that debtor is instead located in the District of Columbia.
-Those exceptions are not included in the UFTA definition because their purpose (or at least their primary purpose) relates to the operation of Article 9's perfection rules.
-That purpose has no analogue in the operation of the UFTA.
+In keeping with that analogy, the definition of the debtor's "location" in § 10(a) is identical to the baseline definition of that term in UCC § 9-307(b).
+The definition in § 10(a) does not include any of the exceptions to the baseline definition of that term in UCC Article 9.
+Those exceptions include the following: (i) UCC § 9-307(e), which provides that the location of a domestic corporation or other "registered organization" is its jurisdiction of organization, and (ii) UCC § 9-307(c), which provides in effect that if the baseline rule would locate a foreign debtor in a jurisdiction that lacks an Article 9-style filing system, then that debtor is instead located in the District of Columbia.
+Those exceptions are not included in § 10(a) because their purpose (or at least their primary purpose) relates to the operation of Article 9's perfection rules.
+That purpose has no analogue in the operation of this Act.

-A comment will state that "chief executive office," "place of business," and "principal residence" are to be evaluated on the basis of authentic and sustained activity, not on the basis of manipulations employed to establish a location artificially (e.g., by such means as establishing a notional "chief executive office" by use of straw-man officers or directors or establishing a short-term "principal residence" in an asset haven for the purpose of making an asset transfer while there).
-Courts should not apply the statutory definitions in a way that would allow a debtor to circumvent the application of this Act by manipulations to establish an artificial "location."
-Debtors may have a greater incentive to seek to establish an artificial "location" for purposes of fraudulent transfer law than for purposes of UCC Article 9.
+A comment to § 10 will state that "chief executive office," "place of business," and "principal residence" are to be evaluated on the basis of authentic and sustained activity, not on the basis of manipulations employed to establish a location artificially (e.g., by such means as establishing a notional "chief executive office" in an asset haven by use of straw-man officers or directors, or establishing a short-term "principal residence" in an asset haven for the purpose of making an asset transfer while there).
+Debtors may have a greater incentive to seek to establish an artificial "location" for purposes of avoidance law than for purposes of UCC Article 9.